rockdaboot/wget2/README.rst

 - https with openssl
 - a progress display
-- Documentation docbook with free Serna WYSIWYG/WYMIWYG editor (conversion to texinfo possible)
+- Documentation docbook with free Serna WYSIWYG/WYMIWYG editor (conversion to texinfo possible) and/or with doxygen (API docs embedded into source code)
 - many easy-to-implement wget options/features
 - plugin technology to plug in user-specific code